gtvj/seadragon-playground/README.md

 ## Development machine setup

 With Node.js and npm installed run `npm install` from the project root.
+Then use `npm start` to run the web server.